Heat Sealers

 • Padded mailers

-When choosing a heat shrink machine, impulse sealers are a good choice.
-These are easy to use for requiring no warm-up time, energy efficiency since electricity is only used in the sealing process, and safe since no component is always hot.
-Impulse sealers come in various types to handle various purposes and materials.
+Impulse sealers are a good choice when choosing a heat shrink machine.
+These are easy to use, requiring no warm-up time, energy efficiency since electricity is only used in sealing, and safe since no component is always hot.
+Impulse sealers come in various types to handle multiple purposes and materials.
 The options of impulse sealers include:

 • Hand sealers for 10mil material